CyberShadow/reveal.js/slides/40-rabcdasm/40-rabcdasm.md

 ### RABCDAsm

 Notes:
+- Who here likes **video games**?
-- "I like video games,"
+  - I like video games too,
-  - "and if I particularly like a game I may tinker with it, so to say play the game and maybe play with the game itself"
+  - and if I particularly like a game, I will sometimes **tinker** with it
-  - "This is one of my first D projects concerning game modding"
+  - This is one of my first D projects concerning game modding
-- ...Newgrounds...
+- Who here remembers **Newgrounds**?

 ----